onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

-Other parties such as solution providers, open source community, industry standard bodies, students and researchers of network technologies, as well as enterprise customers may also be interested in the VNF Guidelines.
-Solution Providers focused on specific industry verticals may find these VNF guidelines useful in the development of specialized VNFs that can better address the needs of their industry through deployment of these VNFs in NCSP infrastructure.
-Open Source developers can use these VNF guidelines to facilitate the automation of VNF ingestion and deployment.
+Other parties such as solution providers, open source community, industry standard bodies, students and researchers of network technologies, as well as enterprise customers may also be interested in the VNF/PNF Guidelines.
+Solution Providers focused on specific industry verticals may find these VNF/PNF guidelines useful in the development of specialized VNFs/PNFs that can better address the needs of their industry through deployment of these VNFs/PNFs in NCSP infrastructure.
+Open Source developers can use these VNF/PNF guidelines to facilitate the automation of VNF ingestion and deployment.
 The emergence of a market for VNFs enables NCSPs to more rapidly deliver increased functionality, for execution on white box hardware on customer’s premises – such functionality may be of